You’re left with a half-empty can of Heinz baked beans, and you don’t want to eat the rest in the next couple of days.

-You can freeze baked beans, and they can be frozen for at least 6 months.
-Canned baked beans last months, so it’s best to only freeze the leftovers the same day you cooked them.
+You can freeze baked beans, and they keep in the freezer for at least 6 months.
+Canned baked beans last months, so it’s best to only freeze the leftovers, and do that the same day you cook them.
 Let the beans cool completely, then portion them into freezer-safe containers and freeze.

 Leftover baked beans can sit in the fridge for only so long.
 And if you can’t or don’t want to eat the rest anytime soon, the refrigerator isn’t an option.

 That’s when freezing comes in handy.
 If you haven’t frozen baked beans yet, this article is for you.

 When Freezing Baked Beans Makes Sense?

 Before you go all gung-ho about freezing this dish, let’s talk when it makes sense, and when it doesn’t.

 Baked beans freeze very well.
 The beans and the meat that sometimes accompanies them freeze just fine.
 The same goes for the sauce that binds it all together.